-8.3 Directors' and Senior Management's Remuneration
+6.4 Directors' and Senior Management's Remuneration

-The aggregate remuneration and benefits to the Directors and Senior Management who served during the financial year ended 29 February 2020, being Neil Murphy, Keith Richardson, David Maw, Sam Mudd and Paul Emms, was £1,513,754.
+Under the terms of their service agreements at the time, the aggregate remuneration and benefits for the directors of Bytes UK and the Senior Management of the Bytes Group who served during the financial year ended 29 February 2020, consisting of four individuals, was £1,513,754.

-The aggregate amount set aside by the Bytes Group to provide pension, retirement or similar benefits in relation to the Directors and Senior Management for the financial year ended 29 February 2020 was £44,302.
+The aggregate amount set aside by the Bytes Group to provide pension, retirement or similar benefits in relation to the directors of the Bytes Group and the Senior Management of the Bytes Group who served during financial year ended 29 February 2020, was £44,302.